mgrunwaldt/overgoal_game_repo/README.md

-# ⚽ Overgoal - Football RPG on Starknet
+# ⚽ Overgoal: More than a match - Mobile football RPG on Starknet

 > **An RPG-style decision-making football game where every choice shapes your legend**
 >